ErikDorstel/tasView/README.md

 The following javascript library is required for mqtt websocket communication and must be placed in the same directory as the tasView html page. https://github.com/hivemq/hivemq-mqtt-web-client/blob/master/js/mqttws31.js
 #### MQTT broker
 tasView requires a websocket enabled mqtt broker.
-The hostname of the mqtt broker and the websocket tcp port can be configured in the tasView HTML page.
+The hostname of the mqtt broker and the websocket tcp port can be configured in the tasView javascript source.
 #### Screenshot
 ![IMAGE ALT TEXT HERE](http://www.dorstel.de/github/tasView.png)